gardusig/bookmarklets/README.md

-# Bookmarklet Repository
+# Bookmarklet Collection

-This repository contains JavaScript files that can be converted into bookmarklets for easy execution in web browsers.
+This repository contains a collection of useful bookmarklets designed to automate tasks on various web pages.

 ## Getting Started
 To convert a TypeScript file (example.ts) into a bookmarklet, follow these steps: